Sports, Games, and Traditions

 To prepare for the Coupe du Monde, eight foreign language teachers discussed the different committees needed and how to get the entire school and Chicago-area community involved.
 Each teacher took charge of one committee: research information and its distribution, game involvement, school showcases and decorations, contests, prizes, community involvement, field preparation, publicity, and evaluation.
 Then the fun began!

-The Media Center was reserved for two days of Internet research.
 Students were assigned a Francophone country which participated in the most recent Coupe du Monde.
 Each group researched the World Cup to learn about its history and cultural significance and researched their particular country.
-Each team was also given two of the ten French venues to research.
-All of this information was reported to the class by the teams using visuals, art projects, overheads, hand-outs, speakers, chants, songs, etc.
+When the World Cup was held in a French-speaking country, each team was also given two of the venues to research.
+All of this information was reported to the class by the teams using a variety of media.

-Each team then received handouts on the historical importance of la Coupe du Monde, the place of France in the history of the World Cup, pictures and stories of past and present soccer names such as Michel Platini, Just Fontaine, Christian Karembeu, Aimé Jacquet, Zinedine Zidane, Les Verts and Les Bleus.
+Each team then learned about the historical importance of la Coupe du Monde, the place of France in the history of the World Cup, pictures and stories of past and present soccer names such as Michel Platini, Just Fontaine, Christian Karembeu, Aimé Jacquet, Zinedine Zidane, Didier Deschamps, Antoine Griezmann, Les Verts and Les Bleus.
 Through a local AATF chapter workshop, current French publications, and contacts with soccer players at our high school and on the Chicago professional teams we got help with our activities.
 The French Attaché culturel adjoint was invited to be our Master of Ceremonies and to lead our Parade of Nations on opening day.

-Nearly every student in school was wearing a homemade World Cup t-shirt on opening day of our World Cup Week.
-One student drew the mascot which was used as the model for a poster design contest, hallway decorations, and for t-shirt design contests.
+Nearly every student in school was wearing a homemade World Cup tee-shirt on opening day of our World Cup Week.
+One student drew the mascot which was used as the model for our design contests.
 Each team colored its mascot in the colors of the country it represented, and a mascot held that country’s flag.
 Teams made a banner and a flag to carry in our Parade of Nations.
 Banners and posters and the 32 country flags were displayed all around the school.
 Cheers and chants in the languages were created: “Un, deux, trois, va! va! va!
 Un, deux, trois, rah! rah! rah!”
-Newspapers were contacted, TV stations were alerted, invitation letters were sent to all parents, administrators in the district, and to Francophone businesses in our community.
-The school band was invited to lead our parade while playing "La Marseillaise."
+Newspapers were contacted, TV stations were alerted, invitations were sent to all parents, administrators in the district, and to Francophone businesses in our community.
+The school band was invited to lead our parade while playing “La Marseillaise.”
 Other schools were invited to participate or to be spectators.

 When la Coupe du Monde Week arrived, school spirit was very high.
-A World Cup Knowledge Bowl was held in the Media Center for any student or adult to enter.
+A World Cup Knowledge Bowl was held for any student or adult to enter.
 Announcements were made daily in one of the foreign languages.
-Students proudly wore team/country shirts, colors, hats, carried Footix dolls, posters, banners, and flags.
+Students proudly wore team/country shirts, colors, hats, carried mascots, posters, banners, and flags.
 We paraded through the school, then gathered outdoors in front of the French Attaché culturel adjoint who officially opened our games.
 After three days of games, team France had won the majority.
 Little did we know in 1998 that Barrington Middle School would pressage world events!

 Jo Ellen Sandburg (IL)